syncfusion/flutter-widgets/packages/syncfusion_flutter_sliders/README.md

 * **Labels** - Render labels for the date and numeric ranges with an option to customize formats based on the requirement.
 ![slider labels](https://cdn.syncfusion.com/content/images/Flutter/pub_images/slider_images/slider_labels.png)

-* **Ticks and divisors** - Show ticks and divisors based on the interval.
+* **Ticks and dividers** - Show ticks and dividers based on the interval.
 Also, enable minor ticks between the ticks to indicate the selected values.
 These options show the selected range in a more intuitive way for the end users.
 ![slider ticks](https://cdn.syncfusion.com/content/images/Flutter/pub_images/slider_images/slider_ticks.png)

 * **Tooltip** - Render tooltip to show the selected value clearly.
 It is also possible to customize the format of the text shown in the tooltip.